rajgoesout/reco-engine/README.md

 - `mreco/routes.py` contains all the url routes, and also a method `matrix_factorization` where the Dimensionality Reduction (low ranked matrix factorization) based algorithm has been implemented.
 I have used Singular Value Decomposition (SVD) to create a low ranked matrix.

+- This app currently generated `csv` files of ratings and users, so it isn't very efficient.
+However it can be improved by making lesser calls to the function generating the csv files or by directly creating pandas dataframes from the database.

 ### Conclusion

 - Item-item CF works well when there are a larger number of items(movies) as compared to the number of users.